gtromano/unified_focus/focus/README.md

 ### Offline Mode (`focus_offline`)

 All cycles and updates are handled internally in C++ for maximum efficiency.
-This approach is ideal for: - Benchmarking and performance testing - Batch processing of complete datasets - Computing full statistic trajectories
+This approach is ideal for:

+- Benchmarking and performance testing
+- Batch processing of complete datasets
+- Computing full statistic trajectories

+**Key behaviors:**

-**Key behaviors:** - By default, stops immediately when threshold is exceeded - Use `threshold = Inf` to compute statistics for all observations (useful for visualization) - Returns truncated vectors when detection occurs
+- By default, stops immediately when threshold is exceeded
+- Use `threshold = Inf` to compute statistics for all observations (useful for visualization)

 ``` r
 # Generate data with a changepoint